Conscious Creativity: A Guidebook for Living a Colorful, Creative Life

 “We are bombarded with images of beauty and perfection, but it is the images of real life and subtle imperfection that will always resonate with us more deeply.” – Philippa Stanton, Conscious Creativity: Look, Connect, Create.

-Realness is more important than perfection.
-We can find inspiration in what’s real, not in an impossible standard we can’t ever attain.
+We relate to realness, not perfection.
+We can find inspiration in what’s real, not an impossible standard we can’t ever attain.

 “Creativity is about discovering your ways of working, your unique practice, and the confidence needed to accept that.
 It’s not about learning how to create something like everyone else; it’s about learning to acknowledge the true value of what you do.” – Philippa Stanton, Conscious Creativity: Look, Connect, Create.

-We all have a unique gift to offer, and the path and practice of creativity open us to exploring our uniqueness while also building confidence in our abilities.
+We all have unique gifts, and the path and practice of creativity allow us to explore our uniqueness while building confidence in our abilities.

 We can become so distracted by how others appreciate our work that we forget that what matters most is how we feel about it.